yb0608/JavaScript---Single-Page-Mail-App/README.md

 # JavaScript---Single-Page-Mail-App

-A front-end design for an email client that makes API calls to send and receive emails using JavaScript, HTML, and CSS.
+A front-end design for an email client that makes API calls to send and receive emails using JavaScript, HTML, and CSS and Back-end database management with Django.

 ## Specification